Stridsvagn m/37: Production

 A total of 48 of these vehicles were delivered to the Swedish army in 1938 and 1939.

 Service

 The Strv m/37s were first issued to the 1st Armored Battalion.
 Between 1943—44, were transferred to the newly formed armored brigades.
 Subsequently, the tankettes were in service with the infantry regiments I 2, I 9, I 10 and P 1 G Armored Company on Gotland.
 The Strv m/37s lasted in service on Gotland until 1953, when they were withdrawn from service.

 Survivors

-Eight of these tanks survive to this day, four in running order, of which one is in the Regimental Museum Strangnas, Sweden.
+Eight of these tanks survive to this day, four in running order, of which one is in the Regimental Museum Strängnäs, Sweden.